-- W79.
-ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts. - W80-W82.
-Unfolding brackets-see W3-W5. - W83-W86.
+- W80 W82.
+If R answered "DON'T KNOW" or "REFUSED" at W79, this series attempts a ballpark estimate.
+Encourage Rs who said "DON'T KNOW" to answer these; encourage Rs who refused until you feel a definite refusal. - W83 W85.
 We are trying to separate the total change in the value of the FU's stock into that which was caused by the FU's investment behavior (buying or selling stock), and that which was caused by market behavior (capital gains and losses).
 Be sure that any amounts given here exclude any loans the FU may have had that used the stocks as collateral.